How does ScanWatch compare to the competition?

 We led several clinical studies to compare ScanWatch measurements with the gold standard and assess its medical accuracy.
 ScanWatch has received CE medical certification in Europe and FDA clearance in the United States.

 How does ScanWatch differ from other Withings watches?

 All Withings watches, including Move, seamlessly track activity and sleep.
 In addition to these basic features, Move ECG has the ability to provide an ECG.
 Steel HR has a display and a PPG to deliver heart rate tracking.

 ScanWatch is the most advanced watch conceived by Withings.
 Like Steel HR, it owns a display, but it is wider and with higher definition, and a PPG for heart rate monitoring.
 ScanWatch also has the ability to monitor oxygen levels, detect breathing disturbances and has 3 electrodes to provide an ECG.

 ScanWatch has a stainless steel case featuring bronze lacquered dial with applied chrome indexes, guilloche subdial, chrome hands and sapphire glass.
 The wristband is made of fluoroelastomer and fits wrists with a circumference of between 14-21cm / 5.5-8.2in (38mm model) or 16-24cm / 6.2-9.4in (42mm model).

 Should I use ScanWatch if I wear a pacemaker?

 No, you should not use ScanWatch if you wear a pacemaker or other internal medical device.
-ScanWatch circulates a small electrical signal in your body to record your electrocardiogram (ECG), which may interfere with a pacemaker or other medical device.
+A pacemaker circulates electrical signals in your body, which may induce wrong ECG measurements from the watch.

 Are the hands of ScanWatch luminous?

-The 42mm black model of the ScanWatch has hands that feature a 'Super Luminova' coating which allows them to glow in the dark (this feature is not available for other ScanWatch models).
+The 42mm black and the Horizon models of the ScanWatch have hands that feature a Super-LumiNova® coating which allows them to glow in the dark (this feature is not available for other ScanWatch models).